Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-4.md

 Custom Hooks can be used to share functionality across different components

-A hook is just a function
+A hook is just a function.

+But, Hooks aren't just for sharing functionality — they help separate concerns and make code more modular, readable, and maintainable.